How to Find an Immigration Lawyer That’s Right for You

 When to Find an Immigration Lawyer

 It’s important to recognize when it’s time to get professional help from an immigration attorney.
 If you’ve already run into a situation that requires expert assistance or you have a complicated case, it is probably time to find an immigration lawyer.
-If you have a history which includes immigration violations (e.g. overstayed visa, ordered removed, etc.) or an arrest record, reach out to an immigration lawyer before requesting immigration benefits.
+If you have a history which includes immigration violations (e.g. unlawful presence, ordered removed, etc.) or an arrest record, reach out to an immigration lawyer before requesting immigration benefits.
 Not sure?
-When using CitizenPath to prepare USCIS forms, we’ll provide a warning when we think you need to find an immigration lawyer for advice.
+When using CitizenPath to prepare USCIS forms, we'll provide a warning when we think you need to find an immigration lawyer for advice.

-• Entered the U.S. without inspection
+• Entered the U.S. without inspection;

-• Failed the leave the U.S. before a visa expired
+• Failed the leave the U.S. before a visa expired;

-• Were refused entry at a port of entry
+• Were refused entry at a port of entry;

-• Were apprehended by Customs and Border Protection
+• Were apprehended by Customs and Border Protection;

-• Signed a stipulated removal order
+• Signed a stipulated removal order;

-• Have ever been charged with a misdemeanor or felony criminal offense
+• Have ever been charged with a misdemeanor or felony criminal offense.

+This is not a complete list.
 Even if the problem occurred many years ago, it’s important that you understand how it affects your situation today.
 An immigration lawyer can analyze your situation and explain it to you.

 A private immigration attorney can generally address a broader range of cases than non-profits with specialization.
 You may also find a private attorney to be more accessible and willing to spend time answering all of your questions.
-It is important that you research an immigration attorney’s background before hiring him/her.
+It is important that you research an immigration attorney’s background before hiring them.
 To search for a private immigration lawyer near you, visit www.ailalawyer.org.

 4 Tips to Find the Best Immigration Lawyer for You